bjornmeansbear/lectureScripts/ClimateDesigners.md

 It can become much easier to see how or where you can act when you think about the various kinds of companies and orgs that might work in any of these particular fields/disciplines

 How can a designer help any of them?

+all kinds of work can be reframed as a sustainable sign if you can rethink what the project is really about -- can you fit any of the aims of a prompt into a category from project draw down for example?

+A resource I've been using to help think about what kinds

+what if we take all these solutions from drawdown as ways to judge "good" design? or as ways to figure out who or what to design?
+Designs that fit into any of those criteria become "climate designs"

+Take for instance Graham Coreil Allens "Reverberation Crosswalks"

+On the surface, these are fun, brightly colored crosswalks -- paint on cement and asphalt; not particularly innovative or special in the "new materials" or "direct carbon capture" front...
+But then, take a look at project draw down... walkable cities is in their table of most effective strategies at 50th is overall reduction/draw down capability...
+With this higher level view, well suddenly a project like reverberations crosswalks becomes a climate design project; it signals a more sustainable way forward.
+Around this school suddenly becomes more walkable.
+You now notice the crosswalks, and are hopefully more likely to walk yourself... these are cheap, fast, easy to do, can be customized for region, culture, available materials, etc. AND can help make more people walk in the citiy...
+Bam!

 ## A Conclusion